phpconcept/aruba-ws-server/README.md

 ## Change Logs

 Release v1.6-dev :
+- Add support for Websocket Secure Server (WSS) using TLS connection.
+To enable WSS, use options -use_tls, -cert_file and -cert_key_file to enable, and set the certificate PEM file and private key.
+If the file are missing AWS will try this defautl files : /etc/ssl/private/aruba-ws-server.pem and /etc/ssl/private/aruba-ws-server.key.pem.
 - Update PHP source files for supporting Aruba proto-files in version 8.10.
 This version is very similar to previous one.
 Only attribute "apb mac" is added to identify AP with multiple radios.
 This multiple radio capability is not yet supported by AWSS.

 Release v1.5 :